Aalyahmonday/ytbplus/FAQ.md

 - If you're using a paid sigining service: contact them and ask "How to keep the original bundle ID when sideloading app".
 Login should work with the default bundle ID.
 - If you're using your own paid developer account: generate a **wildcard** profile, which allows you to use the default bundle ID of YouTube.
 - This problem rarely happens with free AltStore/Sideloadly users.
 In that case, try to remove vanilla YouTube (if existed) and re-install uYou+.

+### Q: The timestamp of video in History, Playlist, Watch later is missing!
+- Please read the changelog closely:
+> Workaround for missing the video's timestamp in Watch History/Playlist: Go to uYou's settings > Other Settings and [Disable](https://user-images.githubusercontent.com/52943116/150642296-5de53fc7-a1ea-4b3d-96f4-25c9ca8b8f81.JPG) "Remove YouTube Ads"

 ***
 ### Q: Why can't I see 2K/4K quality?